- Gross rhythmic movements of:

 Read more about causes and Gross rhythmic movements of the head deaths.

 Rare heart condition often undiagnosed: The rare heart condition called long QT syndrome can lead to episodes of palpitations and rapid heartbeat.
 In rare cases, this undiagnosed condition can be fatal.
-It should be considered for any unexplained heart rhythm...read more »
+It should...read more »

 Heart attack can be over-diagnosed: Although heart attack is often undiagnosed, leading to fatality, it can also be over-diagnosed.
 People become concerned that a condition is a heart attack, whereas there are various less dangerous possibilities.
-After all,...read more »
+After...read more »

 Other ways to find a doctor, or use doctor, physician and specialist online research services: